 The World Wars had a huge impact on interior design.
 While the modern decor movement championed a utilitarian style and the new materials and innovative designs discovered during this period, traditional decor hummed along happily in the background.
 Mainly inspired by French and English fashions, its foundations are firmly in the 18th and 19th centuries.
 However, following a lull in production between the wars, contemporary furniture designers began making reproductions using the same methods as ever before.
 Though it might be a favourite style in period homes, a traditionally decorated home doesn’t have to be filled with priceless, centuries-old antique furnishings.

 Key characteristics of traditional decor

-Subtle neutral color palette with sparing use of bold color
+Subtle neutral colour palette with sparing use of bold colour

-At its core, traditional decor leans towards a more neutral color palette.
+At its core, traditional decor leans towards a more neutral colour palette.
 However, classic colours like Green 02 or Blue 01 will add warmth and create a soothing, tranquil environment.
 Or what about a bit of dark and moody Blue 07 on your kitchen cabinets?
-Antique wall tapestries or a large Persian rug are a statement way to bring bold colors to a room.
-Plus, you can use these centralizing pieces to inform your color selections throughout your decor.
+Antique wall tapestries or a large Persian rug are a statement way to bring bold colours to a room.
+Plus, you can use these centralising pieces to inform your colour selections throughout your decor.

 Focus on spaces feeling functional, family-friendly, and comfortable